smiakchilo/aem-crash-course/lessons/2.11/part1.md

 ![Bundle status](./img/bundle-status.png)

-Most of the bundles you'll see are in the _active_ state, which is alright.
+Most of the bundles you'll see are in the _active_ state.
 However, if your AEM server behaves weirdly or looks broken, look for bundles in the _installed_ or _resolved_ state.
 Those _resolved_ you may try to kick-start with a click on the small "▶" button.
 It usually helps.

 But it won't help with those just _installed_.
 They are indeed sick, and that is most probably due to some dependencies not resolved (or, in other words, some packages cannot be imported).
 You can know it for sure if you click on the bundle title and expand the details block.
 Then you can see some red lines pointing to unresolved dependencies: